 This works best when there is unequal interest in the business and when one spouse is more involved in the day-to-day operations.

 Perhaps you and your spouse are business partners in name only and you run the business.
 If that’s the case, this may be a good way to move forward, something that may benefit both parties.
 In some situations, this represents a big shift for the company, and you may want to pause a moment to consider the larger repercussions.

 Depending on the circumstances, it may be possible to divide a particular business, with each party running their portion.

-For instance, if you and your spouse are accountants, each with your own set of clients, it may be possible to split things down those lines.
+For instance, if you and your spouse are accountants, each with your own set of clients, you may be able to split things down those lines.

-This obviously depends on the nature of the divorce and the relationship you maintain in the aftermath, but in some instances, this may be an option, though a risky, potentially thorny one.
+This obviously depends on the nature of the divorce and the relationship you maintain in the aftermath.
+However, in some instances, this is an option, though a risky, potentially thorny one.

 If you and your spouse are unable to come to an agreement on how to split up your business, you may have to sell it and divide the proceeds.
 Though this may be an option, it is one with its own set of dangers.

-Whether or not your company sells, and for how much, may depend on many factors like what line of business you’re in, the demand, and competition.
+Whether or not your company sells, and for how much, depends on many factors.
+Like what line of business you’re in, the demand, and competition.
 Still, the odds are not great.
 Some estimates place the number of small businesses that sell on the open market at approximately 30%.

 Related Reading: How are Assets Split in Divorce